kislyuk/argcomplete/README.rst

 * You're using argparse to manage your command line arguments/options

-Argcomplete is particularly useful if your program has lots of options or subparsers, and if yor program can dynamically generate completions for your argument/option values (for example, if the user is browsing resources over the network).
+Argcomplete is particularly useful if your program has lots of options or subparsers, and if yor program can dynamically suggest completions for your argument/option values (for example, if the user is browsing resources over the network).

 Installation
 ------------